Taking time off

 Employees can take time off work for vacation or for life situations

 After one year of work, employees get to take vacation days – time off with pay.

 Job-protected leaves of absence

-Employees can take an unpaid leave of absence for things like family responsibilities or jury duty.
+Employees can take a leave of absence for things like family responsibilities or jury duty.
 An employee's job is protected while they are on leave.

 Employees must give notice to their employer if they are unable to work because of illness.